jrnold/r4ds-exercise-solutions/docs/iteration.md

 col_sum3(df[0], mean)
 ```

-What causes the bugs?
+> What causes these bugs?

-The problem is that `sapply` doesn't always return numeric vectors.
+The problem is that `sapply` does not always return numeric vectors.
-If no columns are selected, instead of gracefully exiting, it returns an empty list.
+If no columns are selected, instead of returning an empty numeric vector, it returns an empty list.
 This causes an error since we can't use a list with `[`.

 ```r